SIGNOVA-X/frontend/README.md

 <img src="assets/images/piechart.jpeg" alt="Pie chart showing leading causes of hearing loss worldwide including Aging (35%), Illness (20%), Noise (15%), Congenital (15%), and Injury or Drugs (15%)" width="500" height="400"/>

 <img src="assets/images/barchart.jpeg" alt="Your alt text here" width="500" height="400"/>
+The communication gap faced by deaf and dumb individuals significantly impacts their mental health, often leading to feelings of isolation, frustration, and low self-worth.
+Due to the lack of accessible communication tools and inclusive environments, around 72% of deaf and dumb individuals tend to avoid social gatherings.
+This avoidance stems from the fear of being misunderstood, excluded, or unable to express themselves freely.
+Over time, this social withdrawal contributes to increased loneliness, anxiety, and even depression, as these individuals are unable to form meaningful connections or participate fully in society.
+The absence of inclusive communication solutions not only limits their opportunities but also affects their emotional and psychological well-being.

 Traditional methods like text messaging or human interpreters are not always accessible, affordable, or real-time.
 This communication gap not only limits personal and professional opportunities but also impacts emotional well-being and mental health.